 Another option for those who do not have a large amount of cash to spare but would like to start accumulating precious metal in a physical form is "good ole ebay".
 Believe it or not but ebay can offer you some pretty fair deals.
 One of the ways is by finding some of the more promonent sellers or power sellers as they are known to be on ebay.
 In a lot of cases these guys can and will cut you some slack on shipping fees.
 It might not happen on the first one or two times you buy but if you do buy on a regular basis a lot of these guys offer some decent price breaks.
 If they don't, move onto to someone else.
 I've bought a lot of silver on ebay myself over the years.
 I usually go for the rough hand poured silver bars that are around 5-10 ounces.
 Keep an eye out for those sort of things.

 I will continue to add additional online stores to this page as they become available and proven.
-In the meantime feel free to check out any of the online shops above for a great deal on buying precious metals.
+In the meantime feel free to check out any of the online shops above for a great deal on buying precious metals or look at single coin options below.